Nesvilab/MSFragger/tutorial_DIA.md

 ### Build a library from DDA data
 1. Select the 'SpecLib' workflow from the dropdown menu and 'Load'.
 2. Load DDA spectral files in mzML or RAW format.
-(In this example, 6 DDA fractions were loaded.)
+(In this example, 6 DDA files corresponding to 6 fractionated peptide samples were loaded.)
 3. In the 'Database' tab, download or select an existing database.
 (In this case, a mouse database was downloaded with reviewed sequences, decoys, common contaminants, and iRT peptides.
 [UPS protein sequences] were also added manually.)

 **Note**: If you're working with a non-human dataset, change the 'RT calibration' option on the 'Spec Lib' tab to 'iRT' if these peptides have been spiked-in.
 EasyPQP will use the ciRT option (Biognosys common HeLa peptides) by default.